flashing99/ionic3exoplayer/README.md

 text inspired from : https://github.com/spyderboy/ionic2Exoplayer

 Generally, you can follow the instructions in the readme file for the plugin.
-But you will need to do a couple of additional things in Ionic 2 and up (because, TypeScript 2):
+But you will need to do a couple of additional things:

 I started with the blank template, following these instructions: https://ionicframework.com/docs/intro/tutorial/